-During the three months ended March 31, 2024, the Company recognized expenses of \$6.7 million for employee separation costs and \$0.5 million for other costs.
+During the three months ended March 31, 2024 June 30, 2024, the Company recognized expenses of \$6.7 million \$2.1 million for employee separation costs and \$0.5 million \$0.3 million for other costs.
 These restructuring expenses primarily relate to discrete restructuring actions focused on the reduction of global overhead expenses and achieving our Fit-for-Growth 2.0 objectives.
 See Note 3, "Restructuring," to the consolidated condensed financial statements included in this Report for additional information.

-During the three months ended March 31, 2023, the Company recognized \$1.3 million for employee separation costs and less than \$0.1 million for other costs.
+During the three months ended March 31, 2023 June 30, 2023, the Company recognized \$1.3 million expenses of \$0.3 million for employee separation costs and less than \$0.1 million \$0.7 million for other costs.
+These restructuring expenses primarily related to discrete restructuring actions focused on the reduction of global overhead expenses.